 - Add into your hot drinks, like hot chocolate or coffee

-- Cold beverage or smoothies works well too, I added to my chilled tea.
+- Cold beverage or smoothies work well too, I added to my chilled tea.

-- Yogurt and ice cream – adds a crunch to it!
+- Yogurt and ice cream – add a crunch to it!

 - Eat it on its own